The Ultimate Guide to Conservatory Security

 Conservatory Windows and Vents

 Windows can often be the favourite way for intruders to enter your home, as they are often the easiest point of entry.
 To secure the windows you can install internal beading, alongside the standard external one.
-Window beading refers to the wooden, plastic or aluminium strip that sits that the edge of the window pane to hold it in place.
+Window beading refers to the wooden, plastic, or aluminium strip that sits that the edge of the window pane to hold it in place.
 When fitted internally it means that a strip is also located behind the glass; meaning it cannot be removed from the outside which increases the security of the window.
 To be able to access the internal beading and intruder would have to smash through the window pane, which creates noise which is a risk to the intruder.

 As potentially the weakest point of a conservatory, the best way to reduce the risk is to ensure that the windows have modern locks which will offer higher security at this weak point.
-We suggest a mechanism that will drive bolts into the window frame as this is more difficult to force entry into when properly locked thus making your conservatory a more riskier target to intruders.
+We suggest a mechanism that will drive bolts into the window frame as this is more difficult to force entry into when properly locked thus making your conservatory a riskier target to intruders.

-Similarly to your doors looks, you should look to get windows locks that are compliant to British Standard BS7950/7412.
+Similarly, to your doors looks, you should look to get windows locks that are compliant to British Standard BS7950/7412.

 Vents are another point of access for intruders should they be ill fitting.
 If your vent is not properly installed, it may provide an intruder the opportunity to forcibly open it and climb through.
 Within a conservatory, always ensure that your roof vent is properly fitted and is sealed shut.
-If this is not the case you should contact a trusted professional who can advise you on the security of your conservatory and what steps you may want to take.
+If this is not the case, you should contact a trusted professional who can advise you on the security of your conservatory and what steps you may want to take.

-What Extra Security Measures Can I Take?
+What Extra Security Measures Can I Take to Secure my Conservatory?

-Your conservatory is an extension to your house, and should be treated the same security wise.
+Your conservatory is an extension to your house and should be treated the same security wise.
 Many would-be-burglars will use your conservatory to gain access to the rest of your home, installing an extra burglar alarm in your conservatory will add another layer of protection which will potentially deter intruders and give better peace of mind.

 Obscuring your home and its contents is a great way to deter intruders, and reduce the risk of breaks ins.
 This is a less expensive option for adding extra security, as you can buy most blinds from any DIY store and install them with ease.
 Blinds are a great way to add another layer of security and quickly.